 Once the prototype was fabricated in the previous chapter, the team learned of many flaws with the old design.
 This included the pylon acting like a peg leg instead of having a 1 DOF axis rotation about the knee joint.
 The users knee also slid into the rigid bar support that attached the pylon to the leg supports.
-To fix this, a new prototype was made and tested before fabricating the final product.
-The second prototype was intended to be an updated version of the first prototype.
+To fix this, a new prototype is to be made and tested before fabricating the final product.
+The second prototype will be an updated version of the first prototype.
 The difference between the two is that the second prototype will include a knee support, and the U-shaped rigid bar will be extended to attach at the knee joint with a bearing.
-The rigid bar attachment support was split up into two different rigid systems, one to connect the leg supports together in the form of a triangle, and one will be the U-shaped rigid bar located under the knee.
-The prototype included loose bolts at the location of the knee joint to accurately represent the rotation about the knee instead of a bearing.
-A spring then attached the pylon to the upper leg, so the team would be able to test if the spring system will work as expected.
-The materials for the prototype was the same as the first prototype; PVC piping for the pylon, aluminum bars for the rigid attachment system, nuts and bolts as connectors and a make-shift bearing, and thermoplastic and Velcro for the leg supports.
+The rigid bar attachment support will be split up into two different rigid systems, one to connect the leg supports together in the form of a triangle, and one will be the U-shaped rigid bar located under the knee.
+The prototype will include loose bolts at the location of the knee joint to the upper leg, so the team would be able to test if the spring system will work as expected.
+The materials for the prototype will be the same as the first prototype; PVC piping for the pylon, aluminum bars for the rigid attachment system, nuts and bolts as connectors and a make-shift bearing, and thermoplastic and Velcro for the leg supports.